-- 10. Based on the above observations, three-quarters of States Parties have zero or close to zero uninspected plant sites left, and another 15 States Parties will have zero or very few uninspected plant sites left in the coming few years.
-Four to five States Parties will probably have a large number of inspectable plant sites left at that point. - 11.
-There are few States Parties with a high number of inspectable plant sites (outliers).
-This data is also displayed for each of the three pools.
-It is to be noted that the display of outliers skews the data distribution. - 12.
-The distribution of plant site inspections conducted in each State Party against the number of inspectable OCPF plant sites in that State Party is plotted in Figure 4 for the period from 2018 to 2020, across all pools.
-In order to prevent a skewed display as mentioned above, statistical outliers (inspectable plant sites) have not been considered in the data set below.
+11. The distribution of plant site inspections conducted in each State Party against the number of inspectable OCPF plant sites in that State Party is plotted in Figure 4 for the period from 2019 to 2021, across all pools.
+To prevent a skewed display, statistical outliers (inspectable plant sites) have not been considered in the data set below.
 The data on the number of OCPF plant sites in each State Party is based on the information declared by States Parties.
-In 2019, as in 2018, the Secretariat conducted 169 OCPF inspections.
+In 2020, as in 2019, the Secretariat planned 169 OCPF inspections and in 2021, 162 OCPF inspections.

-FIGURE 4: NUMBER OF OCPF INSPECTIONS PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2018 - 2020)
+FIGURE 4: NUMBER OF OCPF INSPECTIONS PER STATE PARTY AGAINST THE TOTAL NUMBER OF INSPECTABLE OCPF PLANT SITES (2019 - 2021)

-13. In order to provide more clarity with respect to the methodology currently used, only the analysis for the last three years is included in Figure 4 above.
-The number of inspectable OCPF plant sites is presented on a linear scale.
-The correlation coefficient (R), which measures the strength of the relationship between the two variables, is also displayed for each year.

-- 14. From this analysis, several facts can be observed, which are common to all three years: - (a) The number of inspections conducted in each State Party is positively correlated with the number of inspectable OCPF plant sites in that State Party.
+- 12. In order to provide more clarity with respect to the methodology currently used, only the analysis for the last three years is included in Figure 4 above.
+The correlation coefficient (R), which measures the strength of the relationship between the two variables, is also displayed for each year. - 13.
+From this analysis, several facts can be observed which are common to all three years: - (a) The number of inspections conducted in each State Party is positively correlated with the number of inspectable OCPF plant sites in that State Party.
 The R values indicate a strong positive correlation, which means that high inspection values concur with high inspectable sites values (and vice versa). - (b) In accordance with the provisions of paragraph 13 of Part IX of the Verification Annex to the Chemical Weapons Convention (hereinafter "the Verification Annex"), within a State Party there is an upper limit to the combined number of inspections per year received under both Parts VIII (Schedule 3) and IX (OCPF) of the Verification Annex.
 While the selection of plant sites under both Parts of the Verification Annex is determined by a weighted random selection process, in some States Parties the total number of inspections reached the limit, causing the reallocation of inspections to other States Parties and subsequently distorting the positive correlation.
-This is seen by comparing the chart in Figure 5 below with the 2020 chart in Figure 4 above.
+This is seen by comparing the chart in Figure 5 below with the 2021 chart in Figure 4 above.
 There is a stronger positive correlation (higher R value) in Figure 5 (selected plant sites) than in Figure 4 (inspected plant sites). - (c) The weighted random selection process makes use of a probabilistic methodology that takes into account both the characteristics of the plant sites and the activities carried out there.
-Therefore, States Parties with a similar number of inspectable plant sites received a comparable number of inspections, but varying within a limited range.
-For instance, States Parties declaring between 100 and 160 plant sites were scheduled to receive between three and seven inspections in 2020.
+Therefore, States Parties with a similar number of inspectable plant sites received a comparable number of inspections which varied within a limited range.
+For instance, States Parties declaring between 105 and 160 plant sites were scheduled to receive between five and 10 inspections in 2021.
 This fact is represented in Figure 6 below.